MathiasJensen96/OLA2/README.md

 #### Explain what git blobs, trees, commits and tags are as git object types.
 Provide a brief explanation of their role in the git system.
 This answer should include screen shots of a git repository file system being explored showing the different object types.

+**Tree:**
+- Role: Trees represent directories or folders.
+They are like snapshots of a directory at a specific point in time and link to blobs or other trees.
+- In the Git file system, trees organize the hierarchy of directories and point to blobs and other trees.

+**Commit:**
+- Role: Commits are snapshots of the entire project at a particular point in time.
+They include a reference to a tree, author information, commit message, and pointers to parent commits.
+- In the Git file system, commits are linked together to form a history of changes.

 **Blob (Binary Large Object):**
 - Role: Blobs represent file content at a specific version.
 They store the actual data of files.
 - In the Git file system, blobs are associated with file content.